rkilmon/hub-common/README.md

 ## Uses CoPilot  ##

 This project uses Black Duck CoPilot to ensure the integrity and security of the libraries it employs.
 You should too.
-PLease sign up at https://copilot.blackducksoftware.com
+Please sign up at https://copilot.blackducksoftware.com